 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.” – Margaret Mead

 Solai was created in the wake of the rising Fashion Revolution.
-With fashion being one of the most polluting industries in the world, it was clear to us that change needs to happen & it has to happen fast.
-We’re proud to play even a small part in this revolution towards a sustainable future.
+With fashion being one of the most polluting industries in the world, it's clear to us that change needs to happen & it has to happen fast.

 Sara Seb – Designer

 Chief designer and creative director Sara Seb takes charge of the design and creation of each piece from her lovely studio in East London.
 Her previous work involved the upcycling of vintage clothing, which breathed new life into forgotten pieces using a zero-waste production system.
 Her style fuses edgy femininity with bold, sculptural influences.

 As a passionate advocate for soil regeneration, Sarah made the decision to create Solai back in 2018.
 With the determination to prove that fashion could be exciting and modern whilst also being climate-beneficial, the business was born.

 We are working with local artisans in the city of Erode in South India, to create our handloom crafted, organic fabrics.
 This technique is very quickly being lost to mechanisation so the work is particularly important to these older-generation artisans, as it keeps their remarkable tradition alive.
 The well-being of these workers is an utmost priority and is constantly ensured by Nishanth Chopra, who is responsible for overseeing our production in Tamil Nadu.

 The handloom technique is something epic to behold.
 Once sustainably grown crop fibres are spun into yarn, the artisans are ready to weave.
 Although it’s more time consuming than using a machine, the meticulous process barely uses any power, relying instead on a great deal of skill and experience.